-The private insurance company you choose can deny your request for Medicare supplement insurance because of a pre-existing health condition.
+There’s a possibility the private insurance company you choose can deny your request for Medicare supplement insurance if you sign up outside of the open enrollment period.
 However, once you have a plan, the insurance company has to renew it no matter what health problems you develop.

 Insurance companies can’t sell you a Medigap policy if you: